 Two graduates and an idea about a consumer-centric energy sector

-'One of the great things about EIT InnoEnergy is the idea that research for the sake of research is not enough.
-You have to think about how your work will have impact in the real world.' said Simone Accornero.
+[tweetable alt="'One of the great things about EIT InnoEnergy is the idea that research for the sake of research is not enough.
+You have to think about how"]'One of the great things about EIT InnoEnergy is the idea that research for the sake of research is not enough.
+You have to think about how your work will have impact in the real world.' [/tweetable]said Simone Accornero.
 Together with Grzegorz Bytniewski, Simone is the driving force behind FlexiDAO, a Barcelona-based startup that is harnessing the power of blockchain technology to get smart about demand response in the renewable energy sector.

 Graduates of the MSc Energy for Smart Cities, Simone and Grzegorz are part of a wave of EIT InnoEnergy innovators who are using their engineering smarts and business know-how to tackle some of the most intractable challenges facing the energy industry.
 And they’re operating right on the cutting edge – where new technology meets emerging business models and markets.